Gibraltar national cricket team

-The Gibraltar national cricket team is the team that represents the British overseas territory of Gibraltar in international cricket.
+The Gibraltar national cricket team represents the British overseas territory of Gibraltar in international cricket.
 They have been an associate member of the International Cricket Council (ICC) since 1969.

 Gibraltar played in the ICC Trophy (now replaced by the ICC World Cup Qualifier) from 1982 to 2001, with little success.
 The team has played in the top-flight of the European Cricket Championship on four occasions, and placed sixth (out of eight teams) at the 1996 European Cricket Championship held in Denmark in 1996.
 After the creation of the World Cricket League, Gibraltar was placed in the 2009 Division Seven.
 It was subsequently relegated to 2010 Division Eight, where another low finish saw the team again relegated, to regional qualifying tournaments.

 With approximately 34,000 residents, Gibraltar has one of the smallest populations of any ICC member.
 Only three members, all fellow dependencies of ICC full members, have a smaller population – in order from largest to smallest, the Cook Islands, Saint Helena, and Falkland Islands.